State of Washington Classified Job Specification

-Supervises Wildland Fire Program Coordinators and/or other professional level staff involved in Wildland Fire program coordination; In the Wildfire Aviation program, serves as the chief pilot.
+Supervises Wildland Fire Program Coordinators and/or other professional level staff involved in Wildland Fire program coordination.

 Positions that supervise the work of program coordinators are assigned responsibility to make recommendations concerning the development of program goals and objectives; development of timetables and work plans to achieve program goals and objectives; development of program policies and procedures; preparation of program budgets, adjustment of allotments and authorizing expenditures; control of allocation of program resources; the setting and adjusting of program priorities; and evaluation of program effectiveness.

 Develops and implements the agency Fire District Assistance program including program direction, goals, and strategies; provides technical expertise and guidelines to fire district participants and regional staff for program implementation; develops criteria and process for evaluating and awarding grants and allocating surplus equipment; monitors and evaluates program to ensure compliance with federal performance standards, federal grant requirements, and attainment of performance deliverables;

 Plans, organizes and directs the agency Wildland Fire Training program, to include developing and implementing systems to ensure that agency personnel meet certification requirements, evaluating and recommending strategic direction, agency policy, procedures and guidelines with respect to fire program training needs and ensuring policies, procedures and priorities are understood and consistently applied; represents agency on the Pacific NW Coordinating Group interagency training work team, which plans and coordinates interagency wildland fire training in Washington and Oregon for five federal agencies, two state agencies and several hundred local agencies;